haoyanlgd/cse15l-lab-reports/index.md

     ![Image](catwithdirectoryarg.PNG)

 Note:
     Cat will tell you that this is a directory and nothing more.
+Cat will show file content but not if you input a directory, it will just simply say that it is a directory.